Magellan Explorer · 8-Day Antarctica Fly-Cruise, Nov 30, 2026

 - King George Island is the Antarctic gateway for this air-cruise pattern, linking flight operations with embarkation or disembarkation.

-Daily Itinerary
+Day-by-Day Itinerary

 Flight-Cruise Preparation